My Role: Freelance UX/UI Consultant

 Optimized SVG workflow – through technical craftsmanship

 Illustrations were too large.
 Animations lagged.
 Loading times frustrated users.
-Through SVG optimization, symbol-based architecture, and CSS/JS bindings, we reduced file sizes by up to 96% while enabling smoother animations.
-Faster loads.
+Through SVG optimization, symbol-based architecture, and CSS/JS bindings, we reduced file sizes by up to 94% while enabling smoother animations and faster loads.
 Better UX.
 Lower costs.

 Core shift: From heavy PNGs to lightweight SVGs – through structured illustration craftsmanship.